Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Operator

 We show no further questions on queue at this time.
-Now let me turn the call over back to the Select [indiscernible].
+Now let me turn the call over back to the Select Comfort.

 Dave Schwantes